Probing supermassive black hole scalarization with Pulsar Timing Arrays: Spectral shape of the SGWB in EsGB

 where the quantity $h_c(f)$ is commonly referred to as the \textit{characteristic strain} or \textit{characteristic GW amplitude} of the SGWB.
 The advantage of the formulation in Eq.~\eqref{eq:pstim} lies in the fact that $h_c(f)$ is an adimensional quantity.
 For a population of inspiralling SMBHBs, the characteristic strain can be expressed as \footnote{The derivation of the characteristic strain is the same as the one performed in GR~\cite{Phinney:2001}, since, as it is shown in \cite{Stein:2010pn}, modified gravity theories including a coupling of a dynamical scalar field to high-rank curvature invariants produce the same effective stress-energy tensor of GWs as the GR one.} :

 Let us now explain the ingredients forming Eq.~\eqref{eq:hc}: \begin{itemize} \item $\frac{{\rm d}n}{{\rm d}z{\rm d}\chi}(z; \chi)$: this is the \textit{comoving merger density} of sources at redshift $z$, characterized by a specific set of parameters $\chi$.
 In particular, $\chi$ can label the chirp mass of the system, the mass ratio, the spins or whatever source parameter is relevant for the analysis; \item $\frac{{\rm d}E_\text{gw}^s(f_s; \chi)}{{\rm d}\text{log} f_s}$: this quantity is the source-frame GW spectrum emitted by SMBHBs at redshift $z$, with source parameters $\chi$.
 The GW emission frequency $f_s$ is then measured by PTAs at the redshifted frequency $f = f_s/(1 + z)$; \item $(1 + z)^{-1}$: redshift of the emitted energy $E_\text{gw}^s(f_s; \chi)$. \end{itemize} The formula in Eq.~\eqref{eq:hc} clearly shows that the frequency dependence of the characteristic strain entirely comes from the spectrum of the emitted energy in GW, while the merger density contributes to setting its normalization.
 In particular, dipolar scalar emission in EsGB gravity modifies the GW spectrum and thus the frequency dependence of the strain, as we will show later in this section.
 On the other hand, the angular correlation pattern in Eq.~\eqref{eq:angularcorr} is unaffected, since we neglect the coupling of the scalar to matter in this work.
 Indeed, in this case, the Jordan and Einstein frame metrics coincide.
 This means that matter follows the geodesics of a metric which propagates only two polarizations in vacuum, as it can easily be checked that the action~\eqref{EsGB_Action} does not mix scalar and tensor modes at quadratic order in perturbations.
-As a result, we can adopt standard GR formulae, from which eq.~\eqref{eq:angularcorr} follows.\\ Let us now analyze the formula~\eqref{eq:hc} in greater detail.
+As a result, we can adopt standard GR formulae, from which eq.~\eqref{eq:angularcorr} follows.

+Let us now analyze the formula~\eqref{eq:hc} in greater detail.
 First, we describe an analytical model of the comoving merger density; then, we focus on the frequency behavior of $h_c(f)$ in GR and EsGB gravity.